Posted January 5, 2016

 The Internal Revenue Service (IRS) clarified that it would not consider the value of credit monitoring and other identity protection services provided by employers to employees in connection with a data breach to be taxable income to the employees (IRS Announcement 2015-22).
 In response to comments, the IRS expanded this tax treatment to apply when employers provide such services before a breach happens (IRS Announcement 2016-02).

 “Operation Black Atlas, a campaign aimed at infecting point of sale (PoS) systems around the world, has managed to infect more companies and is using the modular Gorynych/Diamond Fox botnet to exfiltrate data […] researchers warn.
-Earlier this month, the security company revealed that cybercriminals were using multiple tools to compromise businesses that use card payment systems, including those in healthcare and retail, and to infect targeted systems with various PoS malware, including the BlackPOS malware.”
+Earlier this month, the security company revealed that cybercriminals were using multiple tools to compromise businesses that use card payment systems, including those in healthcare and retail, and to infect targeted systems with various PoS Malware: Software that is intended to damage or disable computers and computer systems., including the BlackPOS malware.”

 – Security Week